kylasweb/green-energy/VERCEL_SETUP_GUIDE.md

 # Vercel Environment Variables Setup Guide

 ## ✅ Build Fixed!
-Now Configure Environment Variables
+Autoprefixer Issue Resolved

-The Tailwind CSS build issues have been resolved.
-Your code is now deployed successfully, but you need to manually configure these environment variables in the Vercel dashboard to enable production authentication.
+All build issues have been resolved (Tailwind CSS + autoprefixer dependencies).
+Your code is now deploying successfully to Vercel.
+Configure these environment variables to enable authentication.

 ### Step-by-Step Instructions: